genestack/user-docs/docs/user-guide/doc-odm-user-guide/import-samples-spreadsheet.md

 ![54ExamplesImport.png](doc-odm-user-guide/images/54ExamplesImport.png)
 <figcaption>Additional experimental metadata, such as libraries and preparations, can be added and linked.
 Ensure the appropriate columns, besides <strong>Sample Source ID</strong>, are included to link the data.
 For libraries, add the <strong>Library ID</strong> column, and for preparations, add the <strong>Preparation ID</strong> column.
 The data will be shown on the study's main page</figcaption>

-Learn more about data types in the [supported formats section](supported-formats.md).
+Learn more about data types in the [Supported File Formats](supported-formats.md) section.

 ## Import experimental Data and attach files